julibinho/MobiLLe/README.md

     * 1_Summary
     * 2_IMGT-gapped-nt-sequences.txt
   * See [example input files](https://github.com/julibinho/MobiLLe/tree/main/Data/Real_datasets/IMGT_highvquest_output/toy_dataset)
-  * You can use any V(D)J annotation software, but inputs shoude be formatted as above.
+  * You can use any V(D)J annotation software, but inputs should be formatted as above.

 ## Outputs